-The heat-sensitive product alert and recommended shipping option displayed during checkout.
+The heat-sensitive product alert and recommended shipping option in patient checkout.

 Fish oils, flaxseed oils, and other oil-based products may be labeled heat-sensitive as a precaution to prevent spoilage.
 Proper storage becomes imperative after opening.

 While the packaging for shipping is important for your heat-sensitive item, long-term storage is by far the most significant factor.
-A container may be stored in your home for months and this will play a major factor in the shelf life of heat-sensitive products.
+At our warehouse facilities, we adhere to rigorous supplement quality control standards that affect how we receive, store, and ship products.

 The following are general guidelines that we suggest you follow: